 Projection to 2D edge lines requires the model to be ‘clean’ with closed elements, solid profiling won’t find intersected edges between components unless they are unioned together.

-cumulative error from adding the tread elements can be corrceted by scaling the completed element although non uniform (using a differet scale for Z axis to X,Y for example) scaling limits editing.
+cumulative error from adding the tread elements can be corrected by scaling the completed element although non uniform (using a different scale for Z axis to X,Y for example) scaling limits editing.

-Apse details are profiled from the model to give the correct projection of the ceiling ribs, window arcs and eleipses:
+Apse details are profiled from the model to give the correct projection of the ceiling ribs, window arcs and elipses:

 These sectional elevations combine line-work from rectified and ortho imagery as well as notes and templates.
 The model dealt with the apse wall, spiral stair and ceiling projection.
 The decorative altar detail was digitised from an orthoimage in the centre and rectified photos on the side chapels, roof trusses developed from TST wire.